MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hyper-v-requirements.md

 If you run **systeminfo** on an existing Hyper-V host, the Hyper-V Requirements section reads:

 ```
 Hyper-V Requirements: A hypervisor has been detected.
-Features required for Hyper-V are not be displayed.
+Features required for Hyper-V will not be displayed.
 ```